Teens riot inside League City treatment center

 The suspects, ages 13 to 18, were at the center for treatment and used mattresses to cover windows, chairs to block doors, and damaged the inside of the facility.

 The employees suffered bruises in the incident.
-An estimated $40,000 in damage was done to the inside, authorities said.
+Damage was estimated to be more than $30,000 inside the facility, authorities said.

 Officers were able to get inside and arrest the group after around two hours.